-Hammond, a Democrat, was the representative for Georgia's 5th congressional district from 1885 to 1887.
+Hammond was the representative for Georgia’s 5th congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Mar 1879 to Mar 1887, Hammond missed 465 of 1,428 roll call votes, which is 32.6%.
 This is on par with the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.